AkashBabu/crud-scaffolder/README.md

     }
 ```

-if you input is user-account, then the user.js file would be rename to userAccount.js
+If you input something like  'user-account', then the user.js file would be renamed to userAccount.js
 i.e, it camelizes the given input for the  main file.